 It seems that Virtual Reality is here to stay and we're expecting plenty of events this year that use it in some form or other.
 Here, VR meets art with a collaborative pop up project between the virtual reality platform HTC Vive and the Royal Academy School.
 Three graduates have been chosen to create works using the technology and if you fork out the £45 for it, you can immerse yourself in the strange worlds they've created, where gravity and common sense have no business.
+Make sure you reserve a time to visit, though.
 Each evening features a different artist and you'll also be able to try your hand at creating a virtual reality masterpiece of your own, if you feel like it.

 You might also be interested in...